juxor/afaq/markdown/secA1.md

 [Section A.5.4](secA5.md#seca54)).
 They point out that:

-> _"The class struggle created by the enslavement of workers and their aspirations to liberty gave birth, in the oppression, to the idea of
+> _"The class struggle created by the enslavement of workers and their
+> aspirations to liberty gave birth, in the oppression, to the idea of
-anarchism: the idea of the total negation of a social system based on the principles of classes and the State, and its replacement by a free non-statist society of workers under self-management._
+> anarchism: the idea of the total negation of a social system based on the
+> principles of classes and the State, and its replacement by a free non-
+> statist society of workers under self-management._

-> _ "So anarchism does not derive from the abstract reflections of an intellectual or a philosopher, but from the direct struggle of workers against capitalism, from the needs and necessities of the workers, from their aspirations to liberty and equality, aspirations which become particularly alive in the best heroic period of the life and struggle of the working masses._
+> _"So anarchism does not derive from the abstract reflections of an
+> intellectual or a philosopher, but from the direct struggle of workers
+> against capitalism, from the needs and necessities of the workers, from
+> their aspirations to liberty and equality, aspirations which become
+> particularly alive in the best heroic period of the life and struggle of the
+> working masses._

-> _"The outstanding anarchist thinkers, Bakunin, Kropotkin and others, did not invent the idea of anarchism, but, having discovered it in the masses, simply helped by the strength of their thought and knowledge to specify and spread it."_ [pp. 15-16]
+> _"The outstanding anarchist thinkers, Bakunin, Kropotkin and others, did not
+> invent the idea of anarchism, but, having discovered it in the masses,
+> simply helped by the strength of their thought and knowledge to specify and
+> spread it."_ [pp. 15-16]

 Like the anarchist movement in general, the Makhnovists were a mass movement of working class people resisting the forces of authority, both Red (Communist) and White (Tsarist/Capitalist) in the Ukraine from 1917 to 1921.
 As Peter Marshall notes _"anarchism . . . has traditionally found its chief
-supporters amongst workers and peasants."_ [**Demanding the Impossible**, p.
+supporters amongst workers and peasants."_ [ **Demanding the Impossible** , p.
 652]

 Anarchism was created in, and by, the struggle of the oppressed for freedom.
 For Kropotkin, for example, _"Anarchism . . . originated in everyday
-struggles"_ and _"the Anarchist movement was renewed each time it received an impression from some great practical lesson: it derived its origin from the teachings of life itself."_ [**Evolution and Environment**, p.
+struggles"_ and _"the Anarchist movement was renewed each time it received an impression from some great practical lesson: it derived its origin from the teachings of life itself."_ [ **Evolution and Environment** , p.
 58 and p.
-57] For Proudhon, _"the proof"_ of his mutualist ideas lay in the _"current practice, revolutionary practice"_ of _"those labour associations . . . which have spontaneously . . . been formed in Paris and Lyon . . . [show that the] organisation of credit and organisation of labour amount to one and the same."_ [**No Gods, No Masters**, vol. 1, pp. 59-60] Indeed, as one historian argues, there was _"close similarity between the associational ideal of Proudhon . . . and the program of the Lyon Mutualists"_ and that there was _"a remarkable convergence [between the ideas], and it is likely that Proudhon was able to articulate his positive program more coherently because of the example of the silk workers of Lyon.
-The socialist ideal that he championed was already being realised, to a certain extent, by such workers."_ [K. Steven Vincent, **Pierre-Joseph Proudhon and the Rise of French Republican Socialism**, p.
+57] For Proudhon, _"the proof"_ of his mutualist ideas lay in the _"current practice, revolutionary practice"_ of _"those labour associations . . . which have spontaneously . . . been formed in Paris and Lyon . . . [show that the] organisation of credit and organisation of labour amount to one and the same."_ [ **No Gods, No Masters** , vol. 1, pp. 59-60] Indeed, as one historian argues, there was _"close similarity between the associational ideal of Proudhon . . . and the program of the Lyon Mutualists"_ and that there was _"a remarkable convergence [between the ideas], and it is likely that Proudhon was able to articulate his positive program more coherently because of the example of the silk workers of Lyon.
+The socialist ideal that he championed was already being realised, to a certain extent, by such workers."_ [K. Steven Vincent, **Pierre-Joseph Proudhon and the Rise of French Republican Socialism** , p.
 164]

 Thus anarchism comes from the fight for liberty and our desires to lead a fully human life, one in which we have time to live, to love and to play.
 It